Technical Glossary (Never Complete)

 \[ \begin{aligned} e^{tX} &= 1 + \frac{X}{1!}t + \frac{X^2}{2!}t^2 ... \\ \mathbb{E}[e^{tX}] &= 1 + \frac{\mathbb{E}[X]}{1!}t + \frac{\mathbb{E}[X^2]}{2!}t^2 ... \\ \end{aligned} \]

 Conceptually then, we have access to a function that is very easy to expand into a sum of quantities.
-And, when you expand, then take the correct derivative of that expansion, it will give you the wanted moment.
+And, when you expand, then take the correct derivative of that expansion, it will give you the desired moment.
 Hence, the term “generating.”
 This is what that looks like symbolically:

 \[ M^{k}_X(0) = \frac{d^kM_X(t)}{dt^k} \rvert_{t=0}. \]